Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Introduction

+\textit{1)} To improve the UC economics, a CPO framework including a bi-level MIP-based ERM model and its solution method is presented.
+Compared to the existing works, the proposed CPO framework is distinguished by the following aspects: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] { \item The presented bi-level MIP-based CPO framework can economically benefit UC and other MIP-based operation tasks in power systems.
+As compared, most gradient-based methods (e.g., \cite{donti}) and bi-level LP-based frameworks (e.g., \cite{morales1, munoz2, morales2, vladimir, garcia, viafora, changfei2}) are restricted to LP tasks or require compromises, e.g., relaxing binary variables; }

+\item Recall that revealing the eventual UC economics necessitates solving the MIP-based RD model.
+To this end, the presented bi-level ERM model is designed to incorporate both UC and RD into the training as two lower-level subproblems.
+In comparison, the existing UC-related works (i.e., \cite{yamin, yurdakul, wilder, mandi1, mandi2, xianbang, wuhan}) neglect the RD task.
+Therefore, the presented framework is versatile for more general tasks;

+\item Theoretically, the presented mathematical programming-based training method can consistently approach a globally optimal predictor.
+Contrarily, the training in \cite{yamin, guoli, yiwang1, mingyang1, zhangchao, yurdakul, donti, jiayu, yufan2, wilder, mandi1, mandi2, sang2, yiwang2, yufan1} typically provides a locally-optimal predictor at random.
+This means that the presented framework can perform consistently, especially when the number of training samples is limited. \end{itemize}

+\textit{2)} To illustrate the effectiveness of the presented CPO framework, comprehensive comparisons are conducted using real-world data.
+Specifically, the presented CPO framework is compared to the predict-then-optimize practice, bi-level relaxed MIP, NN-based CPO \cite{yiwang1}, TSP \cite{Intro_SPUC}, and TRO \cite{RO1}.}}

-The rest of the paper is organized as follows: Section~\ref{sec02} details the necessary preliminaries; Section~\ref{sec03} expounds on the C-PO framework; Section~\ref{sec04} analyzes the experimental results; and Section~\ref{sec05} concludes this paper.
+The rest of the paper is organized as follows: Section~\ref{sec02} details the necessary preliminaries; Section~\ref{sec03} expounds on the training of the tailor; Section~\ref{sec04} analyzes the numerical results; and Section~\ref{sec05} concludes this paper.